jaantollander/masters-thesis/content/30_background.md

 * Molecular dynamics simulation for pharmaceutical design
 * Cosmological simulation for understanding galaxy creation

-A defining characteristic of HPC is to utilize *parallelisation* to aggregate computing resources.
+A defining characteristic of HPC is to utilize *parallelization* to aggregate computing resources.
 HPC uses *parallel computing* to perform a large amount of processing simultaneously.
-Contemporary processors employ multiple levels of parallelism such as bit-level, intruction-level, data and task parallelism.
+Contemporary processors employ multiple levels of parallelism, such as bit-level, instruction-level, data, and task parallelism.
-HPC may also employ *parallel storage* to aggregate large amount of storage memory.
+HPC may also employ *parallel storage* to aggregate a large amount of storage memory.
-Computer clusters are a common choice for HPC for the parallisation.
+Computer clusters are a common choice for HPC for parallelization.

 ## Computer cluster
 *Computer cluster* is a system comprised of multiple connected computers that form a single, more powerful machine [@definition-computercluster].
 Individual computers in the system are called *compute nodes*.
-They consist of processors and memory, and optionally *fast local storage*.
+They consist of processors, memory, and optionally *fast local storage*.
 A computer cluster is a homogenous system where each node performs the same task.
 Nodes are connected via high-speed, local area *networks*.
-Clusters also have *global storage* for storing data such as programs and results from computation.
+Clusters also have *global storage* for storing data such as programs and results from the computation.

 The components of computer clusters consist of commercially available consumer hardware.